GAMR1520/GAMR1520/refactoring.md

 ## An example

+In a command-line application, we need to show our user lists of items.
 Let's design a function to print out a list of items to the terminal.
-In a command-line application, we need to show our user their lists of items.

 Imagine a shopping list.